 As a part of the European Union (EU) and Schengen Treaty, Hungary is an attractive location for companies and talent abroad.
 If your company is planning to open a new location in Hungary, however, you need to understand all the different regulations and laws.
 For example, do you know how to get a work visa in Hungary for every foreign employee?

-What Types of Hungary Work Visas Are There?
+Types of Work Visas in Hungary

 All non-EU citizens must have a work visa and work permit to live and work in Hungary.
 As the employer, you’re responsible for the majority of the process, including providing documents to the immigration authorities.
 Some of the options include:

 - Individual work permits: Foreign nationals wanting to work in Hungary for no more than 90 days over 180 days should apply for an individual work permit.